ROYALEFISH/violetprince/README.md

 when it comes to general info about me, i am <b>17</b> bodily, transfem (she/they), and an <a href="https://mspaintadventures.fandom.com/wiki/Dirk_Strider">dirk</a> / <a href="https://mspaintadventures.fandom.com/wiki/Eridan_Ampora">eridan</a> splitroject.
 <p align="center">
 <p align="center">
-some of my special interests are coding/html, learning about marine life, and researching cold cases (i love true crime).
+some of my other special interests are coding/html, learning about marine life, and researching cold cases (i love true crime).
 I also partake in drawing alot!
 <p align="center">

 <p align="center">